-If you are looking for a sporting zeitgeist to catch in 2017, with a bit of Swedish noir, Scandinavia has given us something properly Baltic in the form of SwimRun.
+If you are looking for a sporting zeitgeist to catch, with a bit of Swedish noir, Scandinavia has given us something properly Baltic in the form of SwimRun.

 SwimRun arrived in the UK around 2015 on the back of one of Sweden’s toughest endurance events, the OtillO, where trail running meets open water swimming.
 The result is an amphibious event, which adventure racing would be proud of.

 Taking some of Britain’s remotest spots as its natural playground, from the Hebrides to Snowdonia, RunSwim is the wild at heart alternative to triathlon, where the only transition is likely to be in your head and the gear-faff quotient is significantly less.
 If you’re the kind of person who crams the kids’ stuff in to the boot for car journeys instead of painstakingly pre packing, then this event may be more for you.

 The kit you pack, can be kept to a minimum.
 No spare wheels, no hydraulic pumps are needed, just a buoyancy bag with some spare socks or shoes and a buddy, who will look out for you when you’re turning blue.
 SwimRun, you see is a pairs event, at least in the main, adding an element of teamwork to the undiluted individualism of triathlon.